SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2EC2FleetFleetLaunchTemplateSpecificationRequest.md

 ```

 ### -Version
+The launch template version number, $Latest, or $Default.
+You must specify a value, otherwise the request fails.
+If the value is $Latest, Amazon EC2 uses the latest version of the launch template.
-The version number of the launch template.
+If the value is $Default, Amazon EC2 uses the default version of the launch template.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest.html#cfn-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest-version
 PrimitiveType: String
-UpdateType: Mutable
+UpdateType: Immutable

 ```yaml
 Type: Object